 Carrington College’s Dental Assisting Faculty and Students

 Carrington College takes great pride in its faculty and students.
-Faculty are experts in their field, most of whom have real-life experience working in medical facilities.
+Most faculty have real-life experience working in dental facilities.

 Our students come from many backgrounds but are driven to succeed.
-Whether you’re just starting your education or your transitioning to a new career, you’ll find students like yourself at Carrington.
+Whether you’re just starting your education or transitioning to a new career, you’ll find students like yourself at Carrington College.

 Dental Assisting Programs Near Me